K33k0/K33k0/README.md

 - 👋 Hi, I’m @K33k00
-- 👀 I’m interested in process improvement and task automation
+- 👀 I’m interested in process improvement and task automation.
+Also building up my portfolio would be nice.
 - 🌱 I’m currently learning selenium, python, and whatever else blows my way
-- 💞️ I’m looking to collaborate on nothing right now
+- 💞️ I’m looking to collaborate on: happy to help with anything
 - 📫 How to reach me: twitter @EclecticProtean

 <!---